Rosefield Solar Farm

 We are also considering opportunities for improving wayfinding and installing heritage information panels to help people learn about the local landscape and history of the area.

-Views of Rosefield from public and private locations – including nearby homes, villages, roads and footpaths – are an important consideration in the design process for Rosefield.
+Views of Rosefield from public and private locations – including nearby homes, villages, roads and footpaths – have been an important consideration in the design process for Rosefield.
+The Design Approach Document submitted as part of the DCO Application sets out how Rosefield has been designed to reduce visual effects from homes, villages, roads and footpaths.

 Yes.
 Battery storage technology is safe and makes use of tried and tested technology, much of which we use in our day-to-day lives, such as electric cars.

 While battery storage at Rosefield would be larger in scale, we would build safety measures into our battery design, including, for example, self-contained units for each battery.
-This is something EDF Renewables does at the battery storage sites it manages around the country.
+This is something EDF power solutions does at the battery storage sites it manages around the country.

 We are working with Buckinghamshire Fire and Rescue, along with other relevant statutory bodies as we develop proposals for Rosefield.
-Their feedback to date has fed into our updated proposals and we will continue to consult with them as our plans evolve.
+Their feedback to date has fed into our updated proposals, including an Outline Battery Safety Management Plan which forms part of the DCO Application.
+We will continue to engage with them throughout the DCO process.

 Solar farms need to connect into the National Grid to supply the electricity they generate to homes and businesses.
 We have secured a 500MW grid connection agreement with National Grid at East Claydon Substation.
 There would also be capacity to import power from the network.